-Prior to joining the Alliance, Mike was the Associate Director of Government Affairs at the National Association for Home Care & Hospice (NAHC).
-In this role, he worked under the President/CEO and V.P. of Government Affairs monitoring policies related to Medicare/Medicaid, long-term supports and services, and home and community-based care.
-While at NAHC, Mike directed a special event recognizing the 50th Anniversary of Medicare, Medicaid and Older Americans Act sponsored by the Leadership Council of Aging Organizations, which featured more than 200 national stakeholders, policymakers, and members of Congress.
+Prior to joining NAC, Mike was the Associate Director of Government Affairs at the National Association for Home Care & Hospice (NAHC).
+In this role, he worked under the President & CEO and Vice President of Government Affairs supporting policies related to Medicare and Medicaid, long-term service and supports, and home and community-based services.
+While at NAHC, Mike directed a special event in the Kennedy Caucus Room on Capitol Hill recognizing the 50th Anniversary of Medicare, Medicaid, and Older Americans Act which featured more than 200 national stakeholders, policymakers, and members of Congress.

 Mike came to Washington D.C. through an internship with the Hinckley Institute of Politics.
 He earned a bachelor’s degree in Social Work, with honors, from the University of Utah and a master’s degree in Public Administration, with a concentration in non-profit management, from American University.
 Mike has previously served as Chair of the National Association of Social Workers (NASW) Political Action for Candidate Election Committee and as a member of the NASW Metro Chapter Board of Directors.
 He is currently on the Board of Directors for the Friends of Theodore Roosevelt Island.